anditriathlon/anditriathlon.github.io/_posts/2016-09-15-my-own-triathlon-training-camp-on-lanzarote.md

 BE AWARE: side winds on Lanzarote can be very strong so using a high rim aero wheels may make you feel uncomfortable especially by fast downhills on this hilly island.
 I came there with my 81mm reynolds storm aero wheels and decided to buy plain aluminium front wheel to feel safer on the bike.

-If you need some cycling equipment one can find some shops mostly in island's capital Arrecife:
+If you need some cycling/triathlon equipment:

+- Puerto del Carmen

+	* **Tripasion** Calle Alegranza, 35510 Puerto del Carme [Tripassion facebook fanpage](https://www.facebook.com/Tripasion/) - this shop is very good equiped - RECOMEND IT!

+- La Santa:

+	* **Pro Bici Lanzarote** Address: Calle Encarnación 14 35560 La Santa (near Club La Santa)

+- Arrecife:

 	* **Tribike Lanzarote** Address: Calle Manolo Millares, 114, 35500 Arrecife
-* **Dechatlon** Address: Calle Vicente Vilas, 5, Zona comercial Argana, 35500 Arrecife
-* **Specialized SOLO DE BICI CONCEPT STORE** Address: C/ Júpiter, 2 35500 Arrecife

-* **Pro Bici Lanzarote** Address: Calle Encarnación 14 35560 La Santa (near Club La Santa)

 Impressions
 -----------